-The MTP will be responsible for the capacity building of the TCs on the use of newly identified technologies/ equipment, newly implemented manufacturing/ testing/ calibration processes and techniques, identified improvements in the Environmental Health and Safety (EHS) requirements etc. to enhance the support provided to MSMEs by TC.
+The TP will be responsible for the capacity building of the TCs on the use of newly identified technologies/ equipment, newly implemented manufacturing processes and techniques, identified improvements in the Environmental Health and Safety (EHS) requirements etc. to enhance the support provided to MSMEs by TC.
 Specifically this will mean:

-- a) Development of a skill mapping framework and undertaking skill mapping exercise for the employees of the TCs - b) Based on recommendations from the skill mapping exercise, development of training content and structured delivery document for employees of TCs including a defined yearly calendar of workshops, training programs aimed at improving the capacity of the TCs.
-The calendar will need to be approved by the O/o DC, MSME - c) Delivery of training of the TC employees as per agreed calendar through a system of certified train the trainer program - d) Batch training of select TC employees on the Manufacturing Technology Partner premises - e) Development and implementation of processes at TCs to provide production and design support for MSME.
-In addition the MTP will also provide training and documentation for support on the new processes developed. - f) Development and implementation of processes at TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research.
-In addition the MTP will also provide training and documentation for support on the new processes developed. - g) For key EHS issues identified by the CNM for the relevant sector, develop a plan for implementation of mitigation measures while adhering to the industry standard and the regulatory requirements
+- a) Development of a skill mapping framework and undertaking skill mapping exercise for the - b) Based on recommendations from the skill mapping exercise, development of training content and structured delivery document for employees of TCs including a defined yearly calendar of workshops, training programs aimed at improving the capacity of the TCs.
+The calendar will need to be approved by the O/o DC, MSME - c) Delivery of training of the TC employees as per agreed calendar through a system of certified train the trainer program - d) Batch training of select TC employees at TP premises - e) Development and implementation of processes at TCs to provide production and design support for MSME.
+In addition the TP will also provide training and documentation for support on the new processes developed.

+- f) Development and implementation of processes at TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research.
+In addition the TP will also provide training and documentation for support on the new processes developed. - g) For key EHS issues identified by the CNM for the relevant sector, develop a plan for implementation of mitigation measures while adhering to the industry standard and the regulatory requirements

-Key Deliverables: (i) Skill Mapping framework for TC employees and results of exercise (ii) Capacity Building Plan for the TCs (iii) Training content and structured delivery document for employees of TCs and MSMEs (vi) Organizing Batch training for TC staff at MTP premises (v) Process document for TCs to provide production and design support for MSME (vi) Process document for TCs to provide technical advisory to MSMEs
+Key Deliverables: (i) Skill Mapping framework for TC employees and results of exercise (ii) Capacity Building Plan for the TCs (iii) Training content and structured delivery document for employees of TCs and MSMEs (iv) Batch training of TC employee at TP premises (v) Process document for TCs to provide production and design support for MSME (vi) Process document for TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research